juristr/juristr.github.com/_posts/2016-12-31-angular-community-ngbe-conf.md

 I've been doing frontend development, even with Angular 1, for a longer time now.
 But it's been roughly since November last year when I started to be more active, on Twitter, by contributing to Angular open source projects, [and obviously by blogging more Angular specific stuff](/blog/collections/angular).
 It's been overwhelming how welcoming, friendly and open the community is.

 For me NG-BE was exemplary in that it embraced and reflected this kind of community experience :+1:.
+So make sure to watch out for the 2017 edition which is going to happen in December again :wink:.

 Also, given it's New Year's Eve, I'd like to thank all my visitors for the much appreciated feedback I got throughout this year.
 Big motivation for 2017, thx!! :muscle: